k1mbr1y/cardio-trials-project/README.md

 ## What I'd Explore Next

-- ## Breaking down trial counts by sponsor type (industry, academic, government) and other variables, such as trial phase, to better understand the characteristics of research activity across regions.
+- Breaking down trial counts by sponsor type (industry, academic, government) and other variables, such as trial phase, to better understand the characteristics of research activity across regions.
+-  Look further into US state-level trial distribution to understand domestic access patterns.

 ## What I Learned